 The Farm Crew:

 Lucia and Benita are extremely grateful to have an amazing group of people who work at Plain Dealing and keep the farm running.
-The competition horse program is an important part of the farm, but the upkeep of a farm as large as Plain Dealing takes a lot of work and without these individuals the Event Team would’t be able to focus on the horses.
-Plain Dealing’s crew are also always willing to lend a hand to the barn girls when things get tight and they work with Molly, Lucia and Benita to make sure that everything on the farm is in good working order.
+The competition horse program is an important part of the farm, but the upkeep of a farm as large as Plain Dealing takes a lot of work and without these individuals the Event Team wouldn’t be able to focus on the horses.

-Bill Dickie, Buck Powell, Travis Brooks, Virginia Hunt and Tad Smith
+Bill Dickie, Tyler Spencer, Virginia Hunt and Tad Smith